AliAkrem/gokan/README.md

-# Gokan — Open-Source Headless Chat API for Go
+# Gokan — headless real-time chat application built with Go

 > Drop real-time 1-1 messaging into any backend in minutes.
 > Built with Go.
 No lock-in.
 No UI.
 Just a clean REST + WebSocket API you control.